edgedb/edgedb/doc/ref/edgeql/overview.rst

         link related_to to Issue:
             mapping: **

-This schema is representing the data model for an issue tracker.
+This schema represents the data model for an issue tracker.
 There are ``Users``, who can create an ``Issue``, add a ``Comment`` to an ``Issue``, or add a ``LogEntry`` to document work on a particular ``Issue``. ``Issues`` can be related to each other.
 A ``User`` can